I. Executive Summary

 - Value to public or professional service at the institutional, state, or national level.

 - Expected outcomes, e.g., book, article, creative expression, new academic or outreach program.

-- For proposals to be funded by Academic Affairs, the proposal should be forwarded through the department chair and dean to be received in the Office of Academic Affairs by early November (please see the current Academic Calendar for the exact deadline date).
+- For proposals to be funded by Academic Affairs, the proposal should be forwarded from the faculty member to their department chair, who will review and forward to the College Dean and College Business Officer and finally to the Office of Academic Affairs email inbox (firstname.lastname@example.org) by early November (please see the current Academic Calendar for the exact deadline date).
 Academic Affairs will accept proposals later in the year if it does not place a burden on the department to find replacement faculty.
 For proposals to be funded with college funds those deadlines will be set by the appropriate dean in CLAS and CoEN.

 - Proposals should be evaluated in the departments and colleges according to procedures in those units.

 - Award decisions will be made by the Provost in consultation with respective deans in the case of those proposals funded by Academic Affairs.
 In cases where a college is funding the RD (CLAS & CoEN), the decision to award will be made by the dean in consultation with the chair.

 - Decisions about granting the RD must be made with a clear understanding of the source of funds to maintain the instructional expectations in the department and to maintain advising in the department during the faculty member’s absence.